Bert09/cooker-project/README.md

 # Cooker Project
- I made this project just for fun.
+ Download python from https://www.python.org to run this program.
 Enjoy!